Tidal Love numbers for regular black holes: conclusions

+Overall, the main value of the present work is to provide a coherent comparative benchmark for tidal deformability in several representative RBH spacetimes.
+The analytic results obtained here identify model-dependent tidal signatures, clarify how these signatures depend on perturbation sector and deviation parameters, and establish a useful foundation for future phenomenological studies aimed at assessing to what extent tidal response may help distinguish different RBH models from one another and from their classical general-relativistic counterparts.
 Looking forward, this work opens multiple promising directions.
-Theoretically, it would be interesting to study more realistic rotating RBHs or to study responses under dynamical (non-static) tidal fields.
+Theoretically, it would be interesting to study more realistic rotating RBHs or to study responses under dynamical (nonstatic) tidal fields.
 For higher-order computations, combining numerical and analytic techniques becomes necessary due to the complexity of integrals.
-Observationally, incorporating these TLNs into waveform models of binary mergers will be crucial for assessing their detectability with future GW detectors.
+A full assessment of observational discrimination among different RBH models would require waveform-level analyses that incorporate source class, detector sensitivity, parameter correlations, and the relative roles of tidal, inspiral, and ringdown observables.
+We leave such investigations to future work.
 Finally, understanding the microscopic origin of logarithmic terms and their potential role in BH thermodynamics and the information paradox will likely provide a frontier connection between gravity, quantum theory, and differential geometry.